-Deuel Ross serves as Assistant Counsel at the NAACP Legal Defense & Educational Fund, Inc. (LDF).
-In that capacity, Deuel uses litigation, public education and other advocacy strategies to ensure that Black people have equal access to the political process and to educational opportunities.
+Deuel Ross is Deputy Director of Litigation at the NAACP Legal Defense and Educational Fund, Inc. (“LDF”).
+In that role, he uses litigation and advocacy to ensure equal access to educational opportunities and the political process for people of color.

 Deuel argued before the United States Supreme Court and leads the team in Milligan v.
 Merrill, a Voting Rights Act challenge to Alabama’s discriminatory 2021 congressional map.
 Among other litigation and advocacy, he co-led trial teams that temporarily eased absentee voting restrictions in Alabama and South Carolina for the 2020 elections; led litigation that restored preclearance review to Jefferson County, Alabama, the state’s largest county; worked on the team that successfully challenged Texas’s voter ID law; and argued Greater Birmingham Ministries v.
 Merrill in the U.S. Court of Appeals for the Eleventh Circuit.

 has testified before Congress and appeared on television programs, including CBS News; NBC News; CNN; MSNBC; The ReidOut with Joy Reid; and All in with Chris Hayes.
 He has written law review articles and op-eds on voting and civil rights issues, including for the New York Times

 ; and his commentary has appeared in the Washington Post, NPR news, Bloomberg Law, the Guardian, podcasts, and elsewhere.
 Deuel

 is an adjunct professor at the University of Pennsylvania Law School and New York University School of Law.

 was a law firm associate and Civil Rights – LDF Fellow